Five takeaways from Biden’s Oval Office address

 On Ukraine, polls show American public commitment to the war wavering as the price tag for aid keeps rising.

-Biden’s speech was also delivered against a backdrop of dysfunction on Capitol Hill, where the House has been without a Speaker since Rep. Kevin McCarthy (R-Calif.) was ousted on Oct.
+Biden’s speech was also delivered against a backdrop of dysfunction on Capitol Hill, where the House has been without a speaker since Republican Rep. Kevin McCarthy of California was ousted on Oct.
 3.

 Here are the main takeaways from Biden’s speech.